Rodgers and Hart: Songs

-One of Rodgers and Hart's best known songs, "Blue Moon", had an unusual genesis.
-The tune was originally called "Prayer," and was to be sung by Jean Harlow in the 1934 film Hollywood Party, but was cut.
+One of Rodgers and Hart's best known songs, "Blue Moon", was originally called "Prayer."
+It was to be sung by Jean Harlow in the 1934 film Hollywood Party, and was cut.
 Hart then wrote a new lyric, intended to be the title song for Manhattan Melodrama (1934), which was cut again.
 A third lyric, "The Bad in Every Man," was used in the film.
 At the urging of Jack Robbins, head of MGM's music publishing unit, Hart wrote a fourth lyric as a standalone song.
 Glen Grey and the Casa Loma Orchestra recorded it in 1936, and that version topped the charts for three weeks.
 Elvis Presley included a haunting version on his self-titled debut album, in 1956.
-It again was #1 in 1961, this time in the doo-wop style, by the Marcels.
+It again was #1 in 1961, this time in the doo-wop style, by The Marcels.
 Bob Dylan included his Nashville-inflected version of the song on his Self Portrait album of 1970.

 Frederick Nolan writes that "My Romance" (written for Jumbo) "features some of the most elegantly wistful lyrics...[it] is, quite simply, one of the best songs Rodgers and Hart ever wrote."

-Other of their many hits include "My Funny Valentine", "Falling in Love with Love", "Here In My Arms", "Mountain Greenery", "My Heart Stood Still", "The Blue Room", "Ten Cents a Dance", "Dancing on the Ceiling", "Lover", "Bewitched, Bothered and Bewildered", "Mimi", and "Have You Met Miss Jones?".
+Other of their hits include "My Funny Valentine", "Falling in Love with Love", "Here In My Arms", "Mountain Greenery", "My Heart Stood Still", "The Blue Room", "Ten Cents a Dance", "Dancing on the Ceiling", "Lover", "Bewitched, Bothered and Bewildered", "Mimi", and "Have You Met Miss Jones?".